PhD Students

 johanna[dot]ertl[at]tu-darmstadt[dot]de

-I analyze proteins specific to different DNA double-strand break repair sub-pathways on a molecular level.
+I analyse proteins specific to different DNA double-strand break repair sub-pathways on a molecular level.

 Methods: